arangodb/docs/3.5/data-modeling-collections-database-methods.md

   dramatically when using joins in AQL at the costs of reduced write performance on these collections.

+- *minReplicationFactor* (optional, default is 1): in a cluster, this attribute determines how many desired copies of each shard are kept on different DBServers.
+The value 1 means that only one copy (no synchronous replication) is kept.
+A value of k means that desired k-1 replicas are kept.

+  If in a failover scenario a shard of a collection has less than minReplicationFactor many insync followers it will go into "read-only" mode and will reject writes until enough followers are insync again.

+  In more detail:
+  Having `minReplicationFactor == 1` means as soon as a "master-copy" is available of the data writes are allowed.

+  Having `minReplicationFactor > 1` requires additional insync copies on follower servers to allow writes.

 - *distributeShardsLike*: distribute the shards of this collection cloning the shard distribution of another.
 If this value is set, it will copy the attributes *replicationFactor*, *numberOfShards* and